 The Eastern and Oriental Orthodox churches are rooted in Greece, the Middle East, North Africa, and India.
-While Christianity may have started as one communion, these churches are theologically and liturgically distinct from those in the Roman Catholic and Protestant traditions, and have weathered centuries of challenge and change.
+These churches are theologically and liturgically distinct from those in the Roman Catholic and Protestant traditions, and have weathered centuries of challenge and change.

-The distinctive theologies and liturgies of the Orthodox churches have continued to develop into the 21st century.
-One particularly characteristic theological stance of the Christ event, for example, is the emphasis upon the incarnation of Christ as a means to raise human nature to the Divine.
+The distinctive theologies and liturgies of the Oriental and Eastern Orthodox churches have continued to develop into the 21st century.
+One particularly characteristic theological stance, for example, is the Orthodox emphasis upon the incarnation of Christ as a means to raise human nature to the Divine.
 As Athanasius put it in the 4th century, “the Son of God became man so that man might become God.”
-This emphasis on theosis, “becoming divine,” stands in contrast to the heavy emphasis on human sinfulness present in much of the theology of the Western churches.
+This focus on theosis, “becoming divine,” stands in contrast to the heavy emphasis on human sinfulness present in much of the theology of the Western churches.

-Monasticism was an important part of the early church tradition, as devout men and women left urban life and the growing institutions of the church for a life of devotion to God in prayer and simplicity.
-Monastic life began as early as the 4th century, with St. Anthony and the Desert Fathers of Egypt, in whom both Eastern and Western traditions of monasticism find their source and inspiration.
-As Eastern monasticism developed, it included both communal and solitary religious life and emphasized physical austerity.
-From these early centuries onward, the Eastern traditions also developed practices of inner contemplative prayer called the “prayer of the heart” and the “Jesus prayer.”
-These forms of concentration and breath-centered prayer have been preserved in the spiritual treasury of the church to the present day.
+Monasticism was also an important part of the early church tradition, as devout men and women left urban life and the growing institutions of the church for a life of devotion to God in prayer and simplicity.
+Monastic life began as early as the 3rd century, with St. Anthony and the Desert Fathers of Egypt, in whom both Eastern and Western monastic traditions find their source and inspiration.
+As Eastern monasticism developed, it included forms of both communal and solitary religious life and emphasized physical austerity.
+From these early centuries onward, the Eastern traditions also developed practices of inner contemplative prayer called the “Jesus prayer” and the “prayer of the heart.”
+These forms of concentration and breath-centered prayer have been preserved in the church to the present day.

-During the 7th century, Christianity encountered the challenge of Islam, a new religious tradition which gained ground in Palestine, Syria and Egypt, and from Anatolia to Spain.
+During the 7th century, Christianity encountered Islam, a new religious tradition which gained ground in Palestine, Syria, and Egypt, and from Anatolia to Spain.
 The great Dome of the Rock mosque was completed in Jerusalem in 692 CE.
-Eight centuries later, the Byzantine Empire, centered at Constantinople, fell to the Ottoman Turks in 1453.
-The great centers of orthodoxy, including Constantinople, became centers of Islamic rule, and its great churches became mosques.
-For hundreds of years, the encounter with Islam has been of significance and immediacy for Oriental Orthodox and Eastern Orthodox churches.
+Eight centuries later in 1453, the capital of the Byzantine Empire, Constantinople, fell to the Ottoman Turks.
+Thus the great centers of Orthodox Christianity became centers of Islamic rule, and many churches became mosques.
+For hundreds of years, Islam has been a significant and immediate presence for Oriental Orthodox and Eastern Orthodox churches.

 Today, the Eastern Orthodox churches constitute a family of related churches, including the Greek, Russian, Bulgarian, Romanian, and Syrian churches, each with a rich history and distinctive liturgical forms.
-Oriental Orthodox churches include the Armenian Apostolic Church, the Coptic Church of Egypt, the Ethiopian Church, the Eritrean Church, the Church of St. Thomas in India, and the Jacobite Syrian Church of Antioch.
-In 2001, a council of bishops representing both the Eastern Orthodox and the Oriental Orthodox churches declared their Christologies effectively consistent, citing linguistic and political factors for the historical disagreement.
-While the Eastern Orthodox and Oriental churches are not yet in full communion they, like the Eastern Catholic churches—those who are in communion with Rome but who follow Eastern traditions of worship—share very similar theology and practices.
-Reconciliation efforts continue today and the religious landscape of early 21st century America includes the presence of most of the churches of the Oriental Orthodox and Eastern Orthodox family.
+The Oriental Orthodox churches include the Armenian Apostolic Church, the Coptic Church of Egypt, the Ethiopian Church, the Eritrean Church, the Church of St. Thomas in India, and the Jacobite Syrian Church of Antioch.
+In 2001, a council of bishops representing both the Eastern Orthodox and the Oriental Orthodox churches declared their Christologies effectively consistent, citing linguistic and political factors for their historical disagreements.
+While the Eastern Orthodox and Oriental churches are not yet in full communion, they, like the Eastern Catholic churches—those who are in communion with Rome but who follow Eastern traditions of worship—share very similar theology and practices.
+As reconciliation efforts continue today in the early 21st century, the religious landscape of America includes the presence of most of the churches of the Oriental Orthodox and Eastern Orthodox family.